solana-foundation/developer-content/docs/programs/anchor/cpi.md

 ---
 title: CPIs with Anchor
+description:
+  Learn how to implement Cross Program Invocations (CPIs) in Anchor programs, enabling interaction between different programs on Solana
 sidebarLabel: CPIs with Anchor
 sidebarSortOrder: 5
 ---

-[Cross Program Invocations (CPI)](/docs/core/cpi.md) refer a feature of Solana development where one program invokes instructions of another program.
-This capability enables the composibility of programs on Solana.
+[Cross Program Invocations (CPI)](/docs/core/cpi.md) refer to the process of one program invoking instructions of another program, which enables the composibility of programs on Solana.

-This section will cover the basics of implementing CPIs in an Anchor program using a simple SOL transfer instruction as a practical example.
+This section will cover the basics of implementing CPIs in an Anchor program, using a simple SOL transfer instruction as a practical example.
 Once you understand the basics of how to implement a CPI, you can apply the same concepts for any instruction.